The 15 Best Japanese Restaurants In Sydney

 We are in Neutral Bay again for the next of the best Japanese restaurants in Sydney.

-Tobikiri has an extensive menu for an authentic Japanese experience, ranging from sushi, sashimi, bento boxes, tempura, to gyoza.
+Tobikiri has an extensive menu for an authentic Japanese experience, ranging from Sushi, Sashimi, Bento Boxes and crispy Tempura, to Gyoza.

 The homely decor is very welcoming, and the seats at the bar provide a warm welcome to lone diners who can chat to bar staff if they want.